hardcamls/zprize/msm-point-representation.md

 constant `a` and 7 field additions).
 But with a simple scaling transformation, we can [reduce this further to `7M + 1*k + 8A + 1*2`](https://hyperelliptic.org/EFD/g1p/auto-twisted-extended-1.html#addition-madd-2008-hwcd-3).
-The reduced operation count applies to Twisted Edwards curve with `a = -1`.
+The reduced operation count applies to Twisted Edwards curves with `a = -1`.

 The coordinates can be transformed as follows: